-For online instruction, students access SSU's online courses via the internet, utilizing a web-based elearning and course management platform and collaborate via an internet e-learning portal with Faculty and other students on a regular basis.
-In this modality, courses require that students complete at least an equivalent amount of work as required for a traditionally delivered course so that the acquired levels of knowledge, skills and/or competencies are at least equivalent to those acquired in a traditional format.
-Faculty may employ the same types of learning activities found in traditional courses, such as case studies, research projects and examinations, as well as require interaction with the Faculty and the other students via chat sessions and online discussion boards.
-Typically, interaction occurs throughout the week, with assignments returned within 7 calendar days.
+For online instruction, students access SSU's online courses via the internet, utilizing a web-based eLearning and course management platform.
+Students interact and collaborate with their instructor and classmates in the online platform anytime at their convenience.
+In this learning environment, courses require that students complete at least an equivalent amount of work as required for a traditionally delivered on-campus course so that the acquired levels of knowledge, skills, and/or competencies are at least equivalent to those acquired in a traditional format.
+Instructors may employ the same types of learning activities found in traditional on-campus courses, such as case studies, research projects, and examinations, as well as require interaction with the instructor and the other students via chat sessions and online discussion boards.
+Typically, interaction occurs throughout the week with assigned due dates throughout the term.
+Assignments will be returned within 7 calendar days.